Ineffective ingredient could make Dayquil, Sudafed and others disappear from store shelves

 - Vicks DayQuil and NyQuil Severe Cold & Flu

-Phenylephrine is also found in other types of products, such as hemorrhoid creams, but was only deemed useless as an ingredient in oral form.
+Phenylephrine is also found in other types of products, such as hemorrhoid creams, but was only deemed ineffective as an ingredient in oral form.

 How big is the market for these drugs?

-Drugmakers also market a separate class of nasal decongestants containing pseudoephedrine (PSE), instead of phenylephrine (PE).
-In 2006, OTC medications containing PSE were moved behind the pharmacy counter, which is when formulations with PE became more popular.
+Drugmakers also market a separate class of nasal decongestants containing pseudoephedrine (PSE).
+In 2006, OTC medications containing PSE were moved behind the pharmacy counter because of concerns they could be used to make illicit methamphetamines, which is when formulations with phenylephrine became more popular.

-In 2022, stores sold approximately 242 million bottles or packages of OTC cold and allergy oral medications containing phenylephrine, according to an FDA report.
-By comparison, stores that same year sold an estimated 51 million units of PSE, representing approximately $542 million in sales in 2022, according to the FDA report.
+In 2022, stores sold roughly 242 million bottles or packages of OTC cold and allergy oral medications containing phenylephrine, according to the FDA.
+By comparison, stores that same year sold an estimated 51 million units of PSE, representing $542 million in sales in 2022.

 "Sales of products containing PE, which amounted to only a small percentage of the market prior to 2006, have risen and displaced products containing PSE as an OTC decongestant, although sales of PSE, while smaller, remain," the FDA concluded.